arnavn101/JavaAlgDS/README.md

 1) To find a particular element, the entire chain of elements must be analyzed
 2) In a double-ended list, the first link has a reference to the last link
     - This allows for inserting elements at end of list more efficiently
-3) A Doubly Linked List has elements with two references - one to next link and other to previous link
+3) Doubly Linked List: Elements with 2 references - to next link and to previous link
     - Allows for backward traversal as well as forward
 ```